NipunaRanasinghe/connector-jira/README.md

 and administrators who want to script interactions with the JIRA server.
 Because the Jira REST API is based on open standards, you can use any web development language to access the API.

-### Why would you use a Ballerina Connector for Jira

 The following sections provide information on how to use Ballerina Jira connector.